"...as we take full control, we will

 Theresa May on the UK’s new immigration system

-Thousands answered this invitation to come to the Motherland, significantly expanding Birmingham's industrial base, many of them settling in Handsworth due to the affordability of housing there.
+Thousands answered the invitation to come to the Motherland, significantly expanding Birmingham's industrial base, with many settling in Handsworth, due to the affordability of housing there.

-As Britain begins "to reset the conversation on migration" no-one knows what awaits it or how its relationship with migration will change in the future.
+As Britain begins its countdown "to reset the conversation on migration" no-one knows what awaits it or how its relationship with migration will change in the future.

-Or indeed, how this will impact on existing 'migrant communities', in particular, the often ignored Black working classes and millennials, coming, as they are, to an end of their youth during the last days of summer.
+Or indeed, no one knows how this will impact on existing 'migrant communities', in particular, the often ignored Black working classes and millennials, coming, as they are, to an end of their youth during the last days of summer.